xFrednet/TFL5-improve-lint-list-performance/sections/03-measurement.md

 ### Scoring
 <!-- Reviewed: 1x slightly changed -->
-The result of the analyzes is summarized in a single score with a corresponding grade.
+The result of the analyses is summarized in a single score with a corresponding grade.
 The score is calculated using a baseline.
 Each checked criteria can add bonus points or subtracted a penalty.
 This implementation is used to give different weight to specific configurations.
 The significance of these modifiers are based on how important the analyzed aspect for security.
 Scores can range from a minimum of 0 to a maximum of 135, the score of 100 already indicates that the website is configured correctly a higher score can be archived by gaining bonus points.
 A score of 100 and above corresponds to the grade _A+_ [@github.observatory.scoring].

 The observatory documentation notes that all websites are graded equally, this means certain graded configurations might be unimportant for the specific use case [@mozilla.observatory.faq].

 ### Measurement
 <!-- Reviewed: 1x slightly changed -->
 Scanning Clippy's lint list results in an overall grade of _C_ with a score of 55/100.
 It is to note that the analysis cut of the path to the lint list and graded the domain itself.
-The results are therefor for the url \texttt{\url{rust-lang.github.io}} in general.
+The results are therefor for the URL \texttt{\url{rust-lang.github.io}} in general.
 The score was calculated using the baseline of 100 points and subtracting a penalty of 45 points.
 This sanction is the result of three failed tests that are shown in table \ref{tab:scan.rust-lang.github.io.2021-04-24}.

 \input{sections/03-measurement/observatory-scan-rust-lang.github.io-2021-04-24.tex}